nhost/hasura-backend-plus/docs/configuration.md

 To deactivate autoactivation, set the environment variable `AUTO_ACTIVATE_NEW_USERS=false`

 In addition to this, you can send a verification email with an activation link.
-You will then need to [configure a proper SMTP server](#sending-emails).
+You will then need to [configure the connection to a SMTP server](#enable-emails).

 If SMTP is enabled, then the user will receive an email with an activation link.
 If the activation succeeds, the user is redirected to the url found in the `REDIRECT_URL_SUCCESS` environment variable.
 If it fails, they will redirected to the url given by the `REDIRECT_URL_ERROR` environment variable.